cudmore/lindensutter/README.md

  - Objective motor - MP285
  - PMT and mirrors - PS-2
  - Pockels cell - Conoptics 302RM (power strip under table)

-2. Turn on laser
- - Turn key on from of MaiTai laser
+ - Laser - Turn key on front of Mai-Tai box (laser is not active until software is run)
- - Run Mai-Tai software

 3. Start software
  - MaiTai.
  Serial port needs to be correct, as of Sept 2015 it is COM4